Bhagawan Nityananda: Guru

 Nityananda gave relatively little by way of verbal teachings.
 Starting in the early 1920s, his devotees in Mangalore would sit with him in the evenings.
 Most of the time he was silent, though occasionally he would give teachings.
-A female devotee named Tulsiamma (Tulsi Amma) (1882-1945) wrote down some of his teachings and his answers to her specific queries.
+A female devotee named Tulsiamma (Tulsi Amma) (1882–1945) wrote down some of his teachings and his answers to her specific queries.
 Later, these notes were compiled and published in the Kannada language and came to be known as the Chidakasha Geeta.

 Some believe that Nityananda had the power to transmit spiritual energy (shaktipat) to people through non-verbal means.
 He could also be extremely fiery and intimidating in his behaviour, even to the point of throwing rocks on occasion.
 This was his way of deterring people who were not serious in their spiritual aspirations, or who came to him with ulterior motives.

 In 1936, he went to the Shiva temple in the village of Ganeshpuri and asked if he could stay there.
 The family that looked after the temple agreed and built a hut for him.
 As his visitors and followers increased, the hut expanded and became an ashram.
 To the people around him, he was an avadhuta: one who is absorbed in the transcendental state.

 Final Years and Death (Samadhi)

 Bhagawan Nityananda died on 8 August 1961 at age 63.
 His samadhi is located in Ganeshpuri at the Samadhi Mandir.
 There is also a shrine dedicated to him in the Gurudev Siddha Peeth ashram at Ganeshpuri.
 His ashram, tourist hostel, and other buildings associated with his life in Ganeshpuri are preserved by the Shree Bhimeshwar Sadguru Nityanand Sanstha Ganeshpuri.
 This trust is also responsible for his samadhi shrine in Ganeshpuri, which is a pilgrimage site.

-A trust at Kanhangad looks after the Ashram and temples located there.
-The trust also runs a few educational institutions and a dharmasala.
+Swami Nithyanand Ashram Public Trust in Kanhangad looks after the two temples, one in Kanahagad and another in Guruvan area.
+The trust also runs a Polytechnic Collage and a School in Kanhangad.
+After Bhagwan's Mahasamadhi in 1961, his first temple was built in 1963 in Kanhangad above the hillrock with the permission and wish of Swami Jananandbaba by Shri Babubhai H Mehta (Lokhandwala) and second temple was built by Mr. Lokhandwala in 1965 in Guruvan where Bhagwan stayed and did penance in his teenage years.